VinPassed

 MYTHBuying AS-IS means the seller has no inspection obligation in Missouri.

 FACTFalse.
 Missouri § 307.380 requires a safety inspection at the seller’s expense regardless of any AS-IS language in the contract.
 The Missouri Court of Appeals confirmed this in Viene v.
 Concours Auto Sales, 787 S.W.2d 814 (Mo.
 App.
 1990).
-The exemption is vehicle-based — not contractual: vehicles under 11 model years old AND under 150,000 miles are exempt, as are vehicles sold for junk, salvage, or rebuilding with the required SHP-498 affidavit.
-An AS-IS clause waives warranty claims — it does not waive the seller’s statutory inspection obligation.
+The exemption is vehicle-based, not contractual: a vehicle is exempt for the first ten years following its model year of manufacture AND under 150,000 miles, as are vehicles sold for junk, salvage, or rebuilding with the required affidavit.
+An AS-IS clause waives warranty claims; it does not waive the seller’s statutory inspection obligation.

 Source: § 307.380; Viene v.
 Concours Auto Sales, 787 S.W.2d 814 (Mo.
 App.
 1990)